jkberiksson/jkberiksson/README.md

 # Hi there! 👋

-I'm Jakob, a passionate web dev student just finished my first year.
 Welcome to my GitHub profile!
+I'm Jakob, a passionate web dev student and I just finished my first year at uni.
 Here you can find my personal projects.

 ## About Me